 To obtain (and retain) EIS tax reliefs, certain conditions must be met by the investor for a minimum period of time.
 This is usually three years from the date of the share issue but if the qualifying trade commenced later than this, then the period is three years from the date the qualifying trade commenced.
 For simplicity, these periods are collectively referred to throughout this guidance as ‘the minimum holding period’.

 The conditions are broken down based on the type of relief available.

 not be ‘connected’ with the company (see below)

-not receive a loan which would either not have been made or would not have been made on the same
+not receive a loan which would either not have been made or would

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.